-Associate of Applied Science In General Studies About the Program The Associate of Applied Science in General Studies is designed to provide students with the opportunity to develop programs of study not available through other UNM-Los Alamos programs.
+74 Associate of Applied Science in General Studies About the Program The Associate of Applied Science in General Studies is designed to provide students with the opportunity to develop programs of study not available through other UNM-Los Alamos programs.
 A student's program may reflect either specialized or broad patterns of educational experience.
 Most general education courses articulate with many four-year college programs.
-Students may use courses labeled with a suffix of "T" toward this degree as elective credits but should be aware that credits in these courses may not articulate with four-year programs.
 Students planning to pursue baccalaureate degrees should familiarize themselves with the requirements of transfer institutions.
 Specific Requirements 1.
 A minimum of 63 credit hours with a minimum grade point average of 2.0.
 At least 15 of these 63 hours must be UNM-LA catalog credit courses taken in residence.
-2. Writing and Speaking (9 credit hours) Select from the following:

-Engl 101: Composition I: Exposition (3) Engl 102: Composition II: Analysis & Argument (3) Engl 119T: Technical Communications (3) Engl 219: Technical Writing (3) Communication & Journalism elective (3) 3.
+2. Writing and Speaking (9 credit hours) Select from the following: ENGL 101: Composition I: Exposition (3) ENGL 102: Composition II: Analysis & Argument (3) ENGL 119: Technical Communications (3) ENGL 219: Technical Writing (3) Communication & Journalism elective (3) 3.
 Fine Arts (3 credit hours) 4.
 Mathematics and Statistics/Natural and Physical Sciences (10 credit hours) Students must complete three courses, one of which must include a lab.
 Students are encouraged to select from UNM Core Curriculum in Physical/Natural Sciences or Mathematics.
 5. Humanities (6 credit hours) Students are encouraged to select from UNM Core Curriculum in Humanities.

 6. Social and Behavioral Sciences (6 credit hours) Students are encouraged to select from UNM Core Curriculum in Social and Behavioral Sciences. - 7.
 Foreign Language (3 credit hours) - 8.
-Computer Science/Computer Technology/ Information Technology (3 credit hours) - 9.
-General Education Electives (23 credit hours) Students must complete 23 credit hours of electives of which 15 must be academic (i.e., numbered 101 or higher, no "T" courses); the remaining credits may be selected from any course listed in the UNM-Los Alamos Catalog.
-Note: Courses designated with the Suffix of "T" are developed and offered only by UNM-Los Alamos, do not automatically transfer to the UNM Albuquerque Campus, and will not be accepted toward the degree.
+Computer Science/Computer Technology/ Information Technology (3 credit hours) 9.
+General Education Electives (23 credit hours) Students must complete 23 credit hours of electives of which 15 must be academic (i.e., numbered 101 or higher,); the remaining credits may be selected from any course listed in the UNM-Los Alamos Catalog.

-Associate Of Applied Science In Hospitality Administration/Management
+Associate Of Applied Science in Hospitality Administration/Management

 About the Program

 This program is designed to provide students with the skills and knowledge necessary to seek employment or advancement in the hospitality services work environment specifically in the areas of hotel management and/or resort casino management.
 While this program is not designed for transfer to other educational institutions, individual course credits earned may be applied to selected baccalaureate programs.
 Students seeking to transfer are encouraged to consult with academic advisors prior to making course selections.

 Specific Requirements

-1. A minimum of 67 credit hours with a minimum grade point average of 2.0.
+1. A minimum of 66 credit hours with a minimum grade point average of 2.0.

-At least 15 of these 67 hours must be UNM-LA catalog credit courses taken in residence.
+At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence.

-2. Academic Skills (1 credit hour)

-3. Writing and Speaking (9 credit hours)
+2. Writing and Speaking (9 credit hours)

-Engl 101: Composition I: Exposition (3)
+ENGL 101: Composition I: Exposition (3)

-Engl 102: Composition II: Analysis and Argument (3)
+ENGL 102: Composition II: Analysis and Argument (3)

-C & J 130: Public Speaking (3)
+CJ 130: Public Speaking (3)

-or

-C & J 221: Interpersonal Communication (3)
+CJ 221: Interpersonal Communication (3)

-4. Mathematics and Statistics (4 credit hours)
+3. Mathematics and Statistics (4 credit hours)

-Math 106: Problems in Intermediate Algebra (1)
+MATH 106: Problems in Intermediate Algebra (1)

-and

-Math 120: Intermediate Algebra (3)
+MATH 120: Intermediate Algebra (3)

-5. Laboratory Science (4 credit hours)
+4. Laboratory Science (4 credit hours)

 Select from the following: